Intellimenta/DataBot/README.md

 ## Pricing
 - **Free** for personal use.
-- Business plans start at $12/user/month (discounts available for long-term commitments or larger user counts).
+- Business plans start at $12/user/month (discounts available for long-term commitments or large user counts).

 ## Watch DataBot in Action